What is TRIButyrate? Good question!

 Tributyrate & Probiotics?

-Probiotics are foods or supplements that contain live microorganisms.
-(Yogurt and other fermented foods are probiotic.)
-They add good bacteria and other microbes to your gut microbiota.
+Probiotics are good bacteria and yeasts that live in your body and support health.
+Probiotics can also be defined as foods or supplements that contain live beneficial microorganisms.
+(Yogurt and other fermented foods are probiotics.)
+They add good bacteria to your gut microbiome.
 Like fiber, probiotics have been shown to provide health benefits, such as preventing antibiotic-associated diarrhea.4

-Probiotics and other “good” microbes in the colon ferment the fiber, creating a waste product (postbiotics).5 Postbiotics is an umbrella term for all the components of this microbial fermentation and include:
+Probiotics and other “good” microbes in the colon ferment the fiber, creating a waste product (postbiotics).5 Postbiotics is an umbrella term for all the components of this microbial fermentation of fiber and include: